 Politician & businessman (1933 - 2004)

-In 1984 Jesús Gil moved to Marbella where he worked in the construction and development field.
-On June 15th, 1991 the Grupo Independiente Liberal (G.I.L.) elected him mayor of Marbella On September 1st, 1995,
+In 1984 Jesús Gil moved to Marbella where he worked the construction and development.
+On 15th June 1991 he formed the Grupo Independiente Liberal (GIL) party and was elected mayor of Marbella on 1st September 1995.

 Jesus Gil was an excellent orator and is credited with many unusual quotations:

 On petty crime

 "For the delinquents, the stick.
 For the prostitutes, the door."